-It started with a group visit to Whitmuir Farm and then over the road to Macbiehill’s organic agro-forestry project [where Scotland The Bread is based], where about twelve of us were shown around the trial plots of Scotland The Bread wheat.
+It started with a group visit to Whitmuir Farm and then over the road to Macbiehill’s organic agro-forestry project [where Scotland The Bread was then based], where about twelve of us were shown around the trial plots of Scotland The Bread wheat.
 People were really interested, and the obvious question was: “Can we have some seeds for our garden?”
 When we heard about Soil to Slice we thought it was perfect – different aspects of the project appealed to different people; for some it was simply how beautiful the growing wheat looked.

 We have grown two seasons of winter wheat now, the first planted in November 2015.
 About 100 square meters have been planted each season on communally-run plots on public street corners.
 We harvested 42kg of grain in the first year, and slightly more than 20kg this year, which we threshed as part of demonstrations at the Royal Botanic Garden Edinburgh’s Harvest Festival.